Grassroots Currencies: Foundations for Grassroots Digital Economies

 \begin{definition}[Local States, $\prec$, Initial State] A \temph{local states function} $S$ maps every set of agents $P \subseteq \Pi$ to a set of \temph{local states} $S(P)$.
-A local states function $S$ has an associated partial order $\prec_{S}$ over its range that is unbounded over $S(P)$ for every $\emptyset \subset P \subseteq \Pi$ and has a minimal element $s0$, referred to as the \temph{initial local state} of $S$. \end{definition} Intuitively, think of $S(P)$ as the set of all possible sequences of messages among members of $P$; or the set of all possible blockchains created and signed by members of $P$; or the set of all possible sets of posts/tweets and threads of responses to them by members of $P$.
-If the range of $S$ is a set of sequences (of messages/blocks), then $\prec_{S}$ could be the prefix relation and $s0$ the empty sequence; if the range of $S$ is a set of sets, then $\prec_{S}$ could be the subset relation and $s0$ the empty set.
+A local states function $S$ has an associated partial order $\prec_{S}$ over its range that is unbounded over $S(P)$ for every $\emptyset \subset P \subseteq \Pi$ and has a minimal element $s0$, referred to as the \temph{initial local state} of $S$. \end{definition} Intuitively, in our special case think of $S(P)$ as the set of all possible sets of payments among members of $P$, $\prec_{S}$ as the subset relation, and $s0$ as the empty set.
 A distributed multiagent transition system operates on \emph{configurations} over local states via \emph{transitions}, defined as follows: \begin{definition}[Configuration, Transition, $p$-Transition, $\prec$] Given a set of local states $X$ and a finite set of agents $P\subseteq \Pi$, a \temph{configuration} $c$ over $P$ and $X$ is a member of $C:=X^P$, namely $c$ consists of a set of local states indexed by $P$.
 When $X =S(P)$ for a local states function $S$ we refer to a configuration over $P$ and $S$.
 Given a configuration $c \in C$ and an agent $p \in P$, $c_p$ denotes the element of $c$ indexed by $p$, referred to as the \temph{local state of $p$ in $c$}, and $c0:=\{s0\}^P$ denotes the \temph{initial configuration}.
 A \emph{transition} over $P$ and $X$ is a pair of configurations over $P$ and $X$, written $c \rightarrow c' \in C^2$.
 If $c_p \ne c'_p$ for some $p \in P$ and $c'_q = c_q$ for every $q \ne p \in P$, the transition is a \temph{$p$-transition}.